dfsp-spirit/freesurferformats/README.md

 ## Full Documentation

-The documentation can be accessed from within an R session:
+The documentation can be accessed from within an R session after you have loaded the *freesurferformats* package:

 * Detailed vignettes with explanations and examples for the usage of all functions of the package are included, run  or `browseVignettes("freesurferformats")` to see them.
 You can also open these vignettes directly:
   * for reading neuroimaging data: `vignette("freesurferformats")`